Area of Specialty: Physical, Mental and Emotional Components of Pain

 “I find that there is nothing more rewarding than bringing peace and comfort to your life.”

-Sheridan’s initial education in medicine began as a Licensed Massage Therapist, a license she still holds.
-After successfully helping many patients get out of pain using her hands, she realized she wanted more.
-She wanted to offer more than emotional and mental pain relief as well.
-This lead Sheridan to enroll in the Oregon College of Oriental Medicine.
+Sheridan’s initial education in medicine began as a Licensed Massage Therapist, in 2001.
+After successfully helping many patients get out of pain using her hands, she realized she wanted to do more, since many patients needed more.
+She wanted to treat emotional and mental imbalances, along with most everything else.
+This led Sheridan to enroll in the Oregon College of Oriental Medicine, where she was given the tools for the general practice of internal medicine as well as pain management.
 She graduated in 2008 with a Master’s degree in Acupuncture and Oriental Medicine.

 Bringing Traditional Chinese Medicine to Portland

 At the end of her program at OCOM, Sheridan had the opportunity to study with world-renowned doctors at the Nanjing Traditional Chinese Medicine University in China.
-From 2005 to the present, she has studied with the principal teachers of the Ling Gui International Healing Qigong School, who are the grandchildren of the doctor to the Last Emperor of China and continue to carry an important piece of Chinese Medicine lineage.
-Sheridan was certified and has been teaching Ling Gui School qi gong since 2007, and was certified as a qi gong tuina (Chinese bodywork) practitioner in 2008.
+Since 2005, she has studied with the principal teachers of the Ling Gui International Healing Qigong School, who are the grandchildren of the doctor to the Last Emperor of China and continue to carry an important piece of Chinese Medicine lineage.
+Sheridan was certified and has been teaching Ling Gui qi gong since 2007, and was certified as a qi gong tuina (Chinese bodywork) practitioner in 2008.

-Participating in education, both as a student and a teacher, is something Sheridan highly values.
-She currently serves on the faculty of East West College of the Healing Arts.
-Previously she served as a teacher’s assistant at OCOM from 2008-2010.
+Sheridan highly values participating in education, both as a student and a teacher.
+She has served on the faculty of East West College of the Healing Arts, since 2013.

 Born and raised in a small suburban town in Indiana, Sheridan moved to Salem, Oregon in 1996, to attend Willamette University.
 There she focused on East Asian Studies and Theatre.
-Attracted by Portland’s thriving art and music scene, she moved here in 1999.
-She has fun supporting local performer friends and getting involved in a show at least once a year herself.
+Attracted by Portland’s thriving art and music scene, she made it her home in 1999.
+She has fun supporting local performer friends and getting involved in shows herself from time to time.

-Sheridan’s other hobbies include hiking, dancing to glitchy electronic music, riding her bike, and cooking vegetarian organic meals.
-She also loves hunting at thrift stores, and walking around Portland, sometimes even in the rain.
+Sheridan’s other hobbies include writing, enjoying glitch electronic music, dancing, qi gong, hiking, and cooking organic meals.
+She also loves hunting and gathering at thrift stores, and walking around, especially in the rain.